department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 order: 1
 spoke: Get records
 relatedlinks:
-  - heading: Other Records Information
+  - heading: Other records information
     links:
     - url: /health-care/get-medical-records/
-      title: Get Your VA Medical Records Online
+      title: Get your VA medical records online
       description: Set up your personal health record, and download medical records, reports, and images to share with your VA and non-VA doctors.
     - url: "/change-address/"
-      title: Change Your Address on File with VA
+      title: Change your address on file with VA
       description: Find out how to change your address and other contact information in your VA.gov profile.
 This will update your information across several benefits and services.
     - url: /records/get-veteran-id-cards/
-      title: Get Veteran ID Cards
+      title: Get Veteran ID cards
       description: Find out which Veteran ID cards you may need, and how to request them.
     - url: /records/download-va-letters/
-      title: Download Your VA Benefit Letters
+      title: Download your VA benefit letters
       description: Download copies of letters, like your award letter, for certain benefits.
     - url: /discharge-upgrade-instructions/
-      title: Learn How to Apply for a Discharge Upgrade
+      title: Learn how to apply for a discharge upgrade
       description: Answer a series of questions to get step-by-step instructions on how to apply for a discharge upgrade or correction.
 If your discharge gets upgraded, you'll be eligible for the VA benefits you earned during your period of service.

 ---